kisstkondoros/codemetrics/README.md

-# Code Metrics - VsCode Extension
+# Code Metrics - Visual Studio Code Extension

-Computes the complexity of typescript class members.
+Computes complexity in TypeScript / JavaScript files.

 ## It looks like this